wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Removing Token from Watch

-You can remotely remove token from paired Apple Watch:
+You can remotely remove token from a paired Apple Watch:

 ```swift
 if let token = tokenStore.localToken(withName: "MyToken") {